vagnerfarias/openstack-testdrive-config/README.md

 In the ravello directory you'll find ansible playbooks to configure the OpenStack Test Drive environment, as well as a tool to automatically generate an inventory file from published Ravello applications.

+## License clarification

+Unless otherwise noticed in the file itself, the content of this repository is GPL v3.0 licensed.

 ## Pre-requisites

 1. python-pip and python-virtualenv packages